How to Organize Toys – 8 Clever Ideas!

 5. Dress Up Clothes Storage

 My girls love playing dress-up and have amassed quite a collection of clothes.
-I recently added these colorful wall hooks from The Land of Nod (that you may recognize from my laundry room makeover!) to the playroom closet.
+I recently added these colorful wall hooks to the playroom closet.
+Here are some similar colorful wall hooks.
 We hung them just at their height so they can easily grab something and go!

 6. Dress Up Accessories Storage

-My girls' play necklaces and bracelets used to be all in a tangled mess, but then I saw this plastic organizer at Hobby Lobby for only $2.
+My girls’ play necklaces and bracelets used to be all in a tangled mess, but then I saw this plastic jewelry organizer for only a few dollars at the craft store.
 I think it is meant to hold beads and small craft supplies, but it is perfect for holding their accessories.

 You may remember the puzzle art wall from our Chicago condo.
 It’s a fun way to give new life to some of your kids’ favorite puzzles that they’ve outgrown.